LucaF89/react-alert/README.md

   theme: 'dark', // the color theme of the alert, can be [dark, light]
   time: 5000, // the time in miliseconds to the alert close itself, use 0 to prevent auto close (apply to all alerts)
-  transition: 'scale' // the transition animation, can be [scale, fade] }
+  transition: 'scale' // the transition animation, can be [scale, fade]
+  closeButton: true // the close button could be shown or not setting this prop to true or false }
 ```